-Even consumers are becoming more and more comfortable using voice to talk with phones, cars and even smart devices at home being wired with voice-recognition interface.
+Even consumers are becoming more and more comfortable using voice to talk with phones, cars, and even smart devices at home being wired with a voice-recognition interface.

 So, it goes without saying: Voice is becoming the basic interface in the digital world that is connecting a wide range of IoT applications and devices.

 And any which ways, humans have been using voices as a means for communication for thousands of years.
 So communicating with the digital devices makes more sense.

 So, how is Voice-as-an-interface going to flex its wings in 2019?
 One, there will be a lot more devices with a voice interface.
 Plus, there will be more voice-powered devices and accessories flooding the market space.